ecbmurphy/ReMedia_DigitalHumanities/README.md

 ## 🔗 Links

-[See this portfolio in the repository](https://github.com/ecbmurphy/ReMedia_DigitalHumanities/edit/main/README.md) *images may not display in this GitHub pages site, but are accessible in the repository.*
+[See this portfolio in the repository](https://github.com/ecbmurphy/ReMedia_DigitalHumanities/edit/main/README.md) *images may not display in this GitHub pages site, especially in a Google Chrome browser.
+THey display consistently in the repository ReadMe file linked here.*
 <br>[ReMedia Website](https://www.https://remediaresearch.ca/)

 ---